bitrix24/b24restdocs/api-reference/chats/messages/keyboards.md

   - `base`
     Defaults to `base`
 - **BG_COLOR** — button color in HEX code format.
 Used for backward compatibility in buttons of open line chats
 - **BLOCK** — if set to Y, the keyboard will be blocked after clicking one button.
 Only buttons that send ajax to the bot block the keyboard (note that links to external resources **LINK** and instant actions **ACTION** do not block the keyboard).
-Blocking is needed to limit the execution of ajax commands due to their asynchronous nature and waiting time: after pressing a button, the keyboard is blocked and waits for a response from the Bitrix24 backend, so the user does not press a second button, etc. The backend processes commands and decides whether to unblock the keyboard by creating a new one or hiding it
+Blocking is needed to limit the execution of ajax commands due to their asynchronous nature and waiting time: after pressing a button, the keyboard is blocked and waits for a response from the Bitrix24 backend, so the user does not press a second button, etc. The backend processes commands and decides whether to unblock the keyboard by creating a new one or hiding it.
 - **DISABLED** — if set to Y, this button will not be clickable
 - **TEXT_COLOR** — button text color in HEX code format.
 Used for backward compatibility in buttons of open line chats
 - **DISPLAY** — button type.
-If type **BLOCK** is specified, only this button can be on one line.
-If type **LINE** is specified, buttons will be arranged one after another
+If the type **BLOCK** is specified, only this button can be on one line.
+If the type **LINE** is specified, the buttons will be arranged one after another.
-- **WIDTH** — button width. **Note**, for maximum convenience, a set of buttons in one line should not exceed 225 pixels, this is the maximum width on a mobile device
+- **WIDTH** — button width. **Note**, for maximum convenience, it is not recommended to make a set of buttons in one line wider than 225 pixels, this is the maximum width on a mobile device.
 - **APP_ID** — identifier of the installed application for the chat
-- **APP_PARAMS** — parameters for launching the chat application
+- **APP_PARAMS** — parameters for launching the application for the chat
 - **ACTION** — action, can be one of the following types ([REST revision 28](../../chat-bots/im-revision-get.md)):
   - **PUT** — insert into the input field
   - **SEND** — send text
   - **COPY** — copy text to clipboard
   - **CALL** — call
   - **DIALOG** — open the specified
-- **ACTION_VALUE** — value, which means different things for each type ([REST revision 28](../../chat-bots/im-revision-get.md)):
+- **ACTION_VALUE** — value, which means its own for each type ([REST revision 28](../../chat-bots/im-revision-get.md)):
   - **PUT** — text that will be inserted into the input field
   - **SEND** — text that will be sent
   - **COPY** — text that will be copied to the clipboard